 Vandals strike Missouri gas station where woman kicked

-ST. LOUIS – Vandals damaged a St. Louis gas station where a black woman was allegedly kicked by employees during an altercation caught on video, prompting a tense standoff Thursday between police and protesters at the store.
+ST. LOUIS – Vandals damaged a St. Louis gas station where a black woman was allegedly kicked by two white employees during an altercation caught on video, prompting a tense standoff Thursday between police and protesters at the store.

-The Gas Mart store on the city's north side was ransacked Wednesday night, and a nearby car was set on fire, police said.
-The damage came a day after an onlooker captured video showing a woman being kicked in her abdomen and leg outside the store.
-Two men were later charged with misdemeanor assault.
+The Gas Mart store was ransacked Wednesday night, and a nearby car was set on fire, police said.
+The damage came a day after an onlooker captured video showing a woman being kicked in her abdomen and mid-section outside the store by two men.

+"I couldn't believe it," Shemika Russell, who recorded the altercation, told The Associated Press.
+Her footage quickly went viral.

+The employees accused of kicking the woman, 19-year-old Ahmed Qandeel and 32-year-old Jehad Motan, have been charged with misdemeanor fourth-degree assault.
+Neither man has a listed attorney, according to online court records.

+The second man later emerged and eventually kicked the woman, too.
+Russell said: "I couldn't believe it."

-The video quickly went viral, sparking protests that began outside the store Wednesday with protesters chanting, "Shut it down!"
-Anger spilled over around 11 p.m., when the store was broken into.
+The video quickly went viral, sparking protests Tuesday night and again Wednesday, with protesters sometimes chanting, "Shut it down!"
+Anger spilled over around 11 p.m.
+Wednesday, when the store was broken into.
 Police said a car was set on fire with an accelerant.

 No injuries were reported, and no arrests have been made related to the damage.

-When protesters returned on Thursday, police arrived to block the store entrance.
-Nearly two dozen officers stood shoulder-to-shoulder at one point.
+Protesters returned Thursday.
+Police arrived to block the store entrance, with nearly two dozen officers standing shoulder-to-shoulder at one point before the encounter calmed.

-The video of the initial expletive-laden encounter showed two men telling the 37-year-old woman to leave the front of the store.
-A shouting match ensued, and one of the men kicked the woman before going back inside.
-A second man later emerged and eventually kicked her, too.

 Gas Mart has apologized in a statement, and a company representative apologized directly to the woman who was kicked.